Monuments and Tourist attractions

 The Neptune Fountain is one of the most beautiful white marble neo-classical fountains in Madrid.
 Atletico Madrid celebrates its victories here.

-The beautiful Plaza de Oriente can be found in Madrid's historic centre, surrounded by two of Madrid's most important buildings; the Royal Palace and the Royal Theatre.
+Plaza de Oriente can be found in Madrid's historic centre, surrounded by two of Madrid's most important buildings; the Royal Palace and the Royal Theatre.

 The Royal Palace is the Royal Family’s official residence.
 It is also referred to in Spanish as “Palacio de Oriente” and was founded in the 1800s.